ElmoNeedsArson/local_transcription/README.md

 If you get any errors with this one line solution, follow the manual steps:
 [text](https://hub.tcno.co/ai/whisper/install/)

+> [!Important:]
-!Important!: Dont listen to the steps where they rename the python executables.
+> Dont listen to the steps where they rename the python executables.
 Just follow my steps below

 If you have issues with your python version, good fucking luck.
 But you can start by running
 ```sh